Perusahaan Listrik Negara: Finances

-The PLN has—and has had, for many years—considerable trouble with internal revenue flows.
+PLN has—and has had, for many years—considerable trouble with internal revenue flows.
 For one thing, government-regulated tariffs are often too low to cover operational costs and have not been set at a level sufficient to make a reasonable contribution towards capital costs for many years.
-For another thing, there is widespread consumer resistance to payment of electricity bills.
-The cash flows of the company are often weighed down with overdue debts from consumers.
+Another challenge is that there is widespread consumer resistance to payment of electricity bills and price hikes.
+The company's cash flow is often weighed down with overdue debts from consumers.